-With latest investments in october 2020 itself – Retool raises $50 million by Sequoia, Unqork raises $80 million via CapitalG.
+With latest investments in October 2020 itself – Retool raises $50 million by Sequoia, Unqork raises $80 million via CapitalG.
 Things began to heat up with the acquisition of a no-code platform by Google in Jan 2020 and Amazon’s entry with Honeycode in June 2020 just strengthened the standing that no-code and low-code platforms are reported to make.
-It was an exciting event to happen for enterprise focused no-code and low-code players as the entry of the big techs adds a stronger voice that speaks to the C-level.
+It was an exciting event to happen for enterprise-focused no-code and low-code players as the entry of the big techs add a stronger voice that speaks to the C-level.

 The real heat, however, comes to light and is interesting to cover, is the massive funding no-code/low-code startups have been able to raise within a short period of 6 months.
-From sizable of $2 million to an outsized funding of $207 million , no-code platforms and their low-code competitors have clocked in over $500 million (perhaps more) in funding from investors from Hewlett Packard Enterprise, Goldman Sachs, World Innovation Lab, Chiratae Ventures, Sequoia Capital , Y Combinator, Schonfeld Strategic Advisors, Sunley House Capital Management, Eldridge, Accel and Fin Venture Capital, among others.
+From sizable of $2 million to outsized funding of $207 million, no-code platforms and their low-code competitors have clocked in over $500 million (perhaps more) in funding from investors from Hewlett Packard Enterprise, Goldman Sachs, World Innovation Lab, Chiratae Ventures, Sequoia Capital, Y Combinator, Schonfeld Strategic Advisors, Sunley House Capital Management, Eldridge, Accel and Fin Venture Capital, among others.

 The facts make it clear that investors’ interests in low-code and no-code are rising and the road to modern application delivery and agile teams is with no-code development.
 Investment houses are viewing the no-code movement as an opportunistic and interesting theme and have founded interesting founders and platforms (from niche to more general ones) to invest in.

-In the view of the pandemic, businesses had to switch to new ways of work.
-While large conglomerates found the transition to be seamless and easy, Low-code was able to give a lot others fresh perspectives on delivering custom solutions logistics and standard operations in order to maintain day to day collaboration.
+In view of the pandemic, businesses had to switch to new ways of work.
+While large conglomerates found the transition to be seamless and easy, Low-code was able to give a lot of others fresh perspectives on delivering custom solutions logistics, and standard operations in order to maintain day-to-day collaboration.
 The coronavirus pandemic has amplified the utilization of low-code solutions, as more companies look to tighten their belts and search for new ways to interact with their customers and teams.